Withdrawing from a Course

 Although frequently called “dropping a course,” withdrawing is different from dropping.
 Drops occur during the drop/add period and never become part of a student’s academic record.
 In contrast, withdrawals are permanent entries into your record.

-Beginning in Fall 2009, students have a maximum of five withdrawals they may take in their entire undergraduate careers.
-Students who withdraw from a course beyond the five allowed receive failing grades in the course.
+Beginning in Fall 2018, students have a maximum of six withdrawals they may take in their entire undergraduate careers.
+Students who withdraw from a course beyond the six allowed receive failing grades in the course.

 Please note: Students cannot withdraw from every course.
 One prominent example is FYE 1220: First-Year Seminar.
 In other cases, a withdrawal date for a specific course section may be earlier than the general deadline, usually because the course does not run the full term.
-This is often the case in FYE 1410 (Global Citizens), when some sections run two days a week for half the term.
+This is often the case when sections don’t run the full term.
 When the deadline is earlier, students will generally not be able to withdraw online.